ashlynbaum/ashlyn.app/README.md

 # handbooks

+This is the repo for ashlyn.app - a collection of handbooks for product development, opperations, and management.

 ## Crucial Commands

-This project comes with a few handy commands for linting and code fixing.
-The most important ones are the ones to develop and ship code.
-You can find the most important commands below.

 ### `yarn run dev`